thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 These conditions are a concern in ultrasound strain imaging where displacement estimates need precision on the order of micrometers;
 sample spacing in the axial direction is only 19 μm for a 40 MHz sampling rate.
-Cespedes et al. [Cespedes1995]_ examined the theoretical limits for time delay estimation using cross-correlation with parameters from a typical ultrasound system.
+A reduction of subsample peak interpolation bias errors can extend the useful range of imaged strains for a given algorithm.
+For Cespedes et al. [Cespedes1995]_ examined the theoretical limits for time delay estimation using cross-correlation with parameters from a typical ultrasound system.
 They found that the standard deviation due to time quantization was 5.7 ns, which is much larger than the Cramer-Rao Lower Bound (CRLB) for the continuous